Rod31415/Eneido-SO/README.md

 ✔️ Global Descriptor Table
 ✔️ File editor built in
 ✔️ Snake game
 ✔️ RTL8139 Driver
 ✔️ Keyboard Driver
 ✔️ IRQs
+✔️ ELF Loader

 # Features to do
 ❌ All complex driver
 ❌ Fat to Vfs